troycomi/intermediate-vim/0_intro/README.md

 You don't even need to be on the object, just in front of it or on the same line!
 So `ci"` can replace `f"lct"`.
 As a bonus, text objects work better with the dot command.

+Exercise 7:

+    Translate the quoted word to english "hola"
+    This function should take arguments: def foo(bar, baz)

 Some meta-commands are just handy enough they become muscle memory:
 ```